Cornerstone (Styx album)

 Cornerstone is the ninth studio album by the American rock band Styx, released in 1979.
 Styx's third straight multi-platinum selling album, Cornerstone was Styx's first album to earn a Grammy nomination, which was for Best Rock Performance by a Duo or Group.
 Like the four previous Styx albums, the band produced the album themselves.
 Styx recorded the album at Pumpkin Studios in Oak Lawn, Illinois.

-Cornerstone is best known for including the group's only #1 Billboard Hot 100 Single, the power ballad "Babe".
-The album also includes the folk rock song "Boat on the River", which was a hit in Europe, though it failed to chart in the United States.
+Cornerstone is best known for including the group's only No. 1 Billboard Hot 100 Single, the power ballad "Babe".
+The album also includes the folk rock song "Boat on the River," which was a hit in Europe, though it failed to chart in the United States.

-Cornerstone became Styx's first US Top 5 album, peaking at #2 on the Billboard album chart.
+Cornerstone became Styx's first US Top 5 album, entering Billboard on October 13, 1979, and peaking at No. 2 in late November.